Civil-Service-Human-Resources/lpg-learner-record/README.md

 # Learner Record API

-API for accessing a user's learner record data.
+API for accessing a user's learner record.